 - ?column__notin=value1, value2, value3 Rows where column does not match any of the provided values.
 The inverse of in=.
-Also supports JSON arrays. - ?column__arraycontains=value Works against columns that contain JSON arrays matches if any of the values in that array match.

-This is only available if the json1 SQLite extension is enabled.
+Also supports JSON arrays. - ?column__arraycontains=value Works against columns that contain JSON arrays matches if any of the values in that array match the provided value. - This is only available if the json1 SQLite extension is enabled. - ?column__arraynotcontains=value Works against columns that contain JSON arrays matches if none of the values in that array match the provided value. - This is only available if the json1 SQLite extension is enabled.

-- ?column__date=value Column is a datestamp occurring on the specified YYYY-MM-DD date, e.g. 2018-01-02. - ?column is null=1 Matches rows where the column is null. - ?column__notnull=1 Matches rows where the column is not null. - ?column__isblank=1 Matches rows where the column is blank, meaning null or the empty string. - ?column__notblank=1 Matches rows where the column is not blank.
+?column__date=value Column is a datestamp occurring on the specified YYYY-MM-DD date, e.g. 2018-01-02.

+?column isnull=1 Matches rows where the column is null.

+?column notnull=1 Matches rows where the column is not null.

+?column__isblank=1 Matches rows where the column is blank, meaning null or the empty string.

+?column__notblank=1 Matches rows where the column is not blank.